Riverscapes/fis-dem-error/README.md

 The FIS named **CHaMP_TS_ZError_PD_SLPdeg_SR_3DQ_IntErr** was created for the Columbia River Habitat Monitoring Program used to model DEM error in a DEM created from data collected by a total station the inputs to the FIS are point density, slope degrees, surface roughness, 3D point quality, and interpolation error.

+##Creating Error Surface Using FIS

+For more a tutorial for how to utilize an FIS to create an error surface within GCD, [follow this link].(http://gcd6help.joewheaton.org/tutorials--how-to/vii-fuzzy-inference-systems-in-gcd)

+##Building FIS and Contributing to Repo

+If you are interested in building your own FIS their is a [tutorial here](http://gcd6help.joewheaton.org/tutorials--how-to/viii-building-your-own-fis) for how to use Matlab's Fuzzy Logic Toolbox as well as helpful links, literature, and other information.
+If you would like to contribute a FIS to this repository please contact James Hensleigh (James.Hensleigh@usu.edu).